Cities and Immigrants Drove Census Controversy — 100 Years Ago

 So the Republican leaders in Congress simply stalled the reapportionment bill that would have normally been enacted in 1921.
 Indeed, they stalled it all the way through the next four congressional election cycles.
 It was not until 1929 that a reapportionment law was finally enacted — even as the 1930 census was being prepared.

 Deals were struck between the parties and the states in that 1929 law to enable its enactment.
-One deal changed the formula by which the 435 seats in the House are divided among the states, another compromise evened out the losses for each party in the short run.
+One deal changed the formula by which the 435 seats in the House are divided among the states.
+Another compromise evened out the losses for each party in the short run.

 But the larger realities could not be compromised or papered over indefinitely.
 One was the growing claim on government resources by metro areas as opposed to farmland interests.
 The other was the growing presence of immigrants in those metro areas.